Chart Color Schemes

 Recent residential development output has been above average within Anglesea when compared nationally

-AreaSearch analysis of ABS building approval numbers shows Anglesea experienced around 26 dwellings receiving development approval per year.
-Over the past 5 financial years, from FY-21 to FY-25, approximately 133 homes were approved, with another 8 approved so far in FY-26.
-Each dwelling is estimated to bring in an average of 2.3 new residents per year over these years.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Anglesea experienced around 26 dwellings receiving development approval per year.
+Approximately 133 homes were approved over the past five financial years, between FY-21 and FY-25, with another eight approved so far in FY-26.
+On average, each dwelling is estimated to accommodate 2.3 new residents per year over these five years, indicating strong demand that supports property values.

-New homes are being constructed at an average value of $1,088,000, indicating a focus on the premium market segment.
+New homes are being built at an average cost of $1,088,000, targeting the premium market segment with higher-end properties.
 This financial year has seen $9.1 million in commercial approvals registered, reflecting Anglesea's primarily residential nature.
-Compared to Rest of Vic., Anglesea records significantly lower building activity, which is 52.0% below the regional average per person.
-This limited new construction typically supports demand and pricing for existing properties.
+Compared to the Rest of Vic., Anglesea records significantly lower building activity, at 52.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing properties.

-The majority of new development consists of detached dwellings at 93.0%, with townhouses or apartments making up the remaining 7.0%.
-This maintains Anglesea's traditional low density character, appealing to those seeking space, particularly families.
-There are approximately 140 people per dwelling approval in the area, suggesting an expanding market.
-Despite stable or declining population forecasts, this may lead to less housing pressure and favourable conditions for buyers in Anglesea.
+New development consists predominantly of detached dwellings (93.0%) with a smaller proportion of townhouses or apartments (7.0%), maintaining Anglesea's traditional low-density character focused on family homes.
+The location has approximately 140 people per dwelling approval, suggesting an expanding market.
+Despite stable or declining population forecasts, Anglesea may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development